mongodb/mongodbatlas-cloudformation-resources/cfn-resources/project-ip-access-list/docs/accesslistdefinition.md

 #### CIDRBlock

 Accessable entry in Classless Inter-Domain Routing (CIDR) notation.
-Mutually exclusive with ipAddress and awsSecurityGroup.
+Mutually exclusive with ipAddress and AwsSecurityGroup.

 _Required_: No